-- The bulletin board located in the entry is used for notes to and from teachers.
-Also posted are the school calendar, field trip/walk information, notices, and lists of special events and activities. - If we are busy, please write us a note with the best time to call.
+- The bulletin board located in the entry is used for the school calendar, field trip/walk information, notices, and lists of special events and activities. - If we are busy, please write us a note with the best time to call.
 Feel free to email us or call, and leave a message on the school phone if you don't reach us.